openeuropa/oe_authorisation/README.md

-# OpenEuropa Authorization
+# OpenEuropa Authorisation

-The OpenEuropa Authorization module offers default features related to user authorisation for the OpenEuropa project.
+The OpenEuropa Authorisation module offers default features related to user authorisation for the OpenEuropa project.

 **Table of contents:**